Deepdesk/deepdesk.github.io/pages/api-reference/input-mediator.md

     abstract getHTML(): string;

     /*
-     * Get the raw html from the input element
+     * Wrapper around a callback function which changes the contents of the input element.
+     * The callback is invoked immediatly.
+     * This method should prevent applied changes to bubble up as user changes.
+     * This methos is also responsible for repositioning the typing cursor.
      * To be implemented in inheriting class
      */
     abstract applyChanges(callback: (element: HTMLElementType) => void): void;